Non-unique decompositions of mixed states and deterministic energy transfers

-where $\beta=\frac{1}{k_B T}$ is the inverse temperature and $\{|E_i\rangle\}$ denote the energy eigenstates of system $B$.
-Gibbs states cannot support DEH.
-Proposition~3 requires that all extremal states in the convex decomposition admit harvesting, yet the ground state $|0\rangle\langle 0|$ does not, since no energy can be extracted from it.
-Consequently, any thermal mixture containing the ground state necessarily fails to achieve DEH.
+{\em \bf Source in a thermal state.---}A particularly important family of mixed states is given by the Gibbs thermal states, \( \rho_B^{\rm th} \;=\; \frac{1}{Z} \sum_i e^{-\beta E_i} |E_i\rangle \langle E_i|,\) where \(\quad Z = \sum_i e^{-\beta E_i},\), $\beta=\frac{1}{k_B T}$ is the inverse temperature and $\{|E_i\rangle\}$ denote the energy eigenstates of system $B$.
+Gibbs states cannot achieve DEH whenever the ground state $|0\rangle$ of the source cannot achieve DEH.
+(For the JC Hamiltonian of Eq.~\ref{eq:JC}, $\ket{g}_A\ket{0}_{B}$ is by inspection an eigenstate invariant under time evolution such that $|0\rangle_{B}$ cannot achieve DEH.)
+Proposition~(\ref{prop:DEH_quantum_convexclosure}) requires that all extremal states in the convex decomposition admit harvesting.
+Consequently, any mixture containing the ground state necessarily fails to achieve DEH.
 This observation reinforces the thermodynamic consistency of the DEH protocol.
-The Gibbs state effectively acts as a single heat reservoir, and its inability to serve as a DEH source is fully compatible with the Kelvin–Planck statement of the second law: no cyclic process can extract energy in the form of work exclusively from a thermal reservoir, such that the DEH protocol remains consistent with the Kelvin-Planck statement.
+The Gibbs state effectively acts as a single heat reservoir, and its inability to serve as a DEH source is compatible with the Kelvin–Planck statement of the second law: no cyclic process can extract energy in the form of work exclusively from a thermal reservoir.

 {\em \bf Conclusion and Outlook.---}We established a unified framework for deterministic energy harvesting (DEH) within generalized probabilistic theories (GPTs), encompassing classical, quantum, and post-quantum settings.
-Within this model-independent approach, we identified the structural role of non-unique decompositions of the mixtures of DEH-capable sources in enabling phase-independent, entropy-free energy transfer and proved robustness of DEH against small source perturbations.
+Within this model-independent approach, we identified the structural role of non-unique decompositions of the mixtures of DEH-capable sources in enabling phase-independent, entropy-free energy transfer and proved robustness of DEH against small source perturbations in quantum theory.
 Extending beyond the original semiclassical protocol, we demonstrated that DEH persists in a fully quantized description, with the Jaynes--Cummings model providing a concrete example of phase-independent and decomposition-invariant energy transfer.